 Look for egg masses

-If you live in a quarantined county, survey your property for spongy moth (Lymantria dispar) egg masses.
-Look for egg masses in crevices and protected hiding spots on rough bark, the undersides of branches, under signs attached to trees, and even on buildings, play equipment, benches, and picnic tables.
+Survey your property for egg masses in late summer and early fall—this is especially relevant in counties quarantined for spongy moth.
+Look for egg masses in crevices and protected hiding spots on rough bark, undersides of branches, on buildings, vehicles, play equipment, benches, picnic tables, patio furniture, firewood, and other protected spots.
 Conducting a thorough survey on your property can help determine if spongy moth is likely to cause significant defoliation next spring (instructions here).

 New egg masses are firm to the touch.
 Old ones are pale in color, will crush easily, often look tattered and are not of concern.